Consult local regulatory agencies in your area

 Although off-licence catalogues are excluded from the section, other media is included – such as billboards, window displays, etc.

 The Sale and Supply of Alcohol Act 2012 also includes restrictions on where supermarket and groceries stores can display and promote alcohol.
 This is now confined to a “single area” within the store.
 Promotions must not be seen or heard outside of this area or from outside of the store.
 For more information on single areas in supermarkets, please click here.

 Promotion of discounted alcohol beverages

-According to an Australia study,3 young people are very aware of in-store sale promotions in order to maximise their alcohol purchases within their budgets.
-Cheap alcohol also facilitates social get-togethers that would not have occurred otherwise.
+Another study also found that young people are very aware of in-store sale promotions in order to maximise their alcohol purchases within their budgets.
+Cheap alcohol may also facilitate social get-togethers, that would not have occurred otherwise.

 Take action on the low price of alcohol